YipengHu/MPHY0041/docs/python_ml.md

 You may never need command line tools by using a good IDE (see below), but it is useful to learn some commands for many reasons.
 And, you can develop Python programmes entirely in command line.
 * On Linux, e.g. [Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)
 * On MacOS, use the app [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac)
-* On ChromeOS, use enable [Linux](https://support.google.com/chromebook/answer/9145439), then follow the Linux tutorial above.
+* On ChromeOS, enable [Linux](https://support.google.com/chromebook/answer/9145439), then follow the Linux tutorial above.
-* On Windows, there are many options, include
+* On Windows, there are many options, including
   * [Windows Subsystem Linux](https://docs.microsoft.com/en-us/windows/wsl/), for a transferable Linux/Unix experience, or
   * [Command Prompt or PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands), after installing a [Python app in the Windows App Store](https://www.microsoft.com/en-gb/search/shop/apps?q=Python)

-> Set up your own (integrated) development environment.
-Cross-platform options include the following - browse a simple tutorial for your choice.
+> Set up your own integrated development environment (IDE).
+Cross-platform options are growing - browse a simple tutorial for your choice.
 * [Visual Studio Code](https://code.visualstudio.com/docs/languages/python)
 * [PyCharm](https://www.jetbrains.com/pycharm/)
 * A code editors and command line

-_Optional:_ Consider to use a virtual environment to manage your multiple projects, e.g. using the [Conda environment](https://docs.conda.io/en/latest/).
+_Optional:_ Consider using a virtual environment to manage your multiple projects, e.g. using the [Conda environment](https://docs.conda.io/en/latest/).
 However, you can skip this now and come back when you grow familiar with Python.

 ------------------